 Ideally, you’ll also choose an air purifier with an AHAM Verifide seal and a CADR.
 This seal certifies that the model has been tested by the Association of Home Appliance Manufacturers and that you can trust the CADR or clean air delivery rate.
 The CADR is a measure of the volume of clean air an air purifier produces when it is operating at its top level.
 So, a CADR of 150 for tobacco smoke filters air in such a way as to be the equivalent of adding 150 cubic feet of clean air every minute.

 As you’d expect, then, a higher CADR means greater efficiency and speed at filtering air.
 Be careful to check the CADR for different types of air pollutants, though.
 If your main concern is pollen, a model with a high CADR for formaldehyde doesn’t necessarily mean a high CADR for pollen, and vice versa.
 In general, a CADR of 240 or more is excellent, while a filter with a CADR below 60 isn’t going to be all that helpful.

 Types of air purifiers

 Most PACs contain a fan that mechanically draws in airborne pollutants and then blows out cleaned air.
-These are usually a good choice for rooms where tobacco smoke, pollen, dust mites, animal allergens, or exhaust particles are a problem.
-Some PACs are noisy, though, and they can also be energy hungry.
+These are usually a good choice for rooms where tobacco and/or wildfire smoke, pollen, dust mites, animal allergens, or exhaust particles are a problem.
+Some PACs are noisy, though, and they can also be energy-hungry.

 A good quality air filter typically works in several ways, with a prefilter, a carbon filter, an antibacterial filter, and a HEPA filter.
 The latter is usually used in hospital and clinic settings as it uses mechanical filtration to remove airborne particulates.
 HEPA filters adhere to standards requiring a minimum 99.97% efficiency for removing particles measuring 0.3nm (1/83,000 of an inch) in diameter or larger.